Success (Loretta Lynn song)

-"Success" is a song written by Johnny Mullins that was originally recorded by American country artist Loretta Lynn.
+"Success" is a song written by Johnny Mullins that was originally recorded by the American country artist Loretta Lynn.
 It was released as a single and became a major country hit in 1962.
 The song was among Lynn's first major hits as a recording artist.
-In 1992, "Success" would be covered by Irish singer-songwriter Sinéad O'Connor and become a hit in various countries throughout the world.
+In 1992, the Irish singer-songwriter Sinéad O'Connor covered it as "Success Has Made a Failure of Our Home", which became an international hit.

 Loretta Lynn version

 In 1961, Loretta Lynn signed a recording contract with Decca Records under the production of Owen Bradley.
 "Success" was among the first songs Lynn had recorded for the record company.
 Located in Nashville, Tennessee, the session was produced by Owen Bradley.
 The song was recorded under her first session with Bradley and the recording label.
 Three other tracks were recorded on the same session.
 Composed by Johnny Mullins, "Success" was recorded in the honky tonk style of country music, which incorporated more traditional elements of the genre.

 "Success" was released as a single via Decca Records in April 1962.
 The single spent a total of 16 weeks on the Billboard Hot Country Western and Sides chart before peaking at number six in September.
 Although Lynn's first hit had been 1960's "I'm a Honky Tonk Girl," it was "Success" that became Lynn's first top ten hit in her career.
 The single ultimately started a series of top ten hits for Lynn during the decade.
 This would be followed by number one singles as well.
 In 1963, the song was issued on Lynn's debut studio album entitled Loretta Lynn Sings, also on Decca.